FireEye's debut signals red hot interest in cybersecurity

 Others are more patient.
 Andre Durand, CEO of Ping Identity, said the hot reaction to FireEye will not affect the timing of his firm's IPO, which is expected next year or in 2015.

 FireEye soared to $44.89 at one point on Friday, more than doubling its $20 IPO price.
 It fell back in later trading and closed at $36 for an 80 percent gain.
-That was enough to accord it the sixth best debut of 2013, behind companies such as Sprouts Farmers Market Inc and Noodles & Co, the two best performers so far this year.
+That was enough to accord it the sixth best debut of 2013, behind companies such as Sprouts Farmers Market Inc (SFM.O) and Noodles & Co (NDLS.O), the two best performers so far this year.

 'ZERO DAYS'

-FireEye uses cloud-based technologies to help businesses fight off computer viruses that evade old-school anti-virus software made by companies such as Symantec Corp and Intel Corp's McAfee security division.
+FireEye uses cloud-based technologies to help businesses fight off computer viruses that evade old-school anti-virus software made by companies such as Symantec Corp (SYMC.O) and Intel Corp's (INTC.O) McAfee security division.

 It says that it is responsible for uncovering about 80 percent of all "zero-day" attacks, so-called because the attack occurs when the vulnerability is discovered, which means developers have had no time to address the threat.